 Students are expected to abide by the College Vehicle Use Policy and Parking Policy, available online.
 A campus-parking permit is required for all students who use Mercy College's parking facilities at the Dobbs Ferry or Bronx Campuses.
-Parking permits may be obtained by commuting students by submitting the online Mercy College Vehicle Registration form found in Mercy Connect.
-Once all required documents have been submitted, the permit can be retrieved from the Campus Safety Office in Dobbs Ferry, Main Hall Room 234 from 9:00am-5:00pm, Monday through Friday or through the Office of Enrollments Services in Mercy Hall from 5:00pm-7:00pm, Monday through Thursday.
-Commuter students at the Bronx campus can retrieve their parking permit through the Office of Enrollment Services at the Bronx from 9:00am-7:00pm, Monday through Friday or 9:00am-5:00pm on Friday.
+Parking permits may be obtained by commuting students through the Office of Enrollment Services at the Bronx and Dobbs Ferry campuses.
 Eligible residential students may apply for a parking permit through the Office of Residential Life.
 Guests visiting Dobbs Ferry should obtain a temporary permit at the Dobbs Ferry gatehouse.